AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

     )

 ```
+This specification defines the output dimensions of the metric, a human-readable name, a unique identifier, and a description of the metric.

-This metric calculates Absolute Error which is the same metric which was used in `isolated_asses`.
+This metric calculates **absolute error** which, the same error metric used in the `isolated_asses` example.

-In addition to the metric spesification, all metrics require a compute function which calculates the metric error value:
+In addition to the metric specification, all metrics must implement a `compute` function that performs the actual metric calculation:

 ```python